touhid314/voice-enhancer-gui/README.md

-# DeepFilterNet2 Voice Enhancement Utility
+# Noise Removal and Voice Enhancement GUI

 A very simple GUI for noise removal and voice enhancement in audio and video files using [DeepFilterNet2](https://github.com/yuguochencuc/DeepFilterNet2).